SaeedMasoumi/sweep-gson/README.md

 GsonBuilder().withSweep().create()
 ```

-If you want more advance features:
+If you need more advance features:

 ```kotlin
 GsonBuilder().withSweep {